 Stage 2 processing

-The first step in running Spec2Pipeline or Image2Pipeline is the assignment of the world coordinate system parameters for the data based on the telescope pointing information.
+The first step in running the calwebb_spec2 or calwebb_image2 pipelines is the assignment of the world coordinate system (WCS) parameters for the data based on the telescope pointing information.
 For the spectroscopic modes, this includes the wavelength information.
-This step assumes that the target is perfectly placed at the nominal position in the science aperture (the center of the imaging or MRS fields, the nominal pointing position in the SLITLESSPRISM subarray).
+This step assumes that the target is perfectly placed at the nominal position in the science aperture (the center of the imaging or MRS fields, the nominal pointing position in the SLITLESSPRISM subarray), and that the guide star coordinates are accurate.
 Depending on the execution of target acquisition (TA) or the accuracy of the TA procedure, or in the case of offsets specified in the special requirements, there may be small offsets of the target from that nominal position.
+Small inaccuracies in the guide star catalog coordinates can also introduce coordinate registration errors.
 This may introduce noise or errors at later pipeline stages.
 Note also that pointing jitter may add to pointing-related noise in the final science product.
 LRS slitless observations have mandatory TA, accompanied by a TA verification image taken after the telescope moves the target to the nominal position in the subarray.
 This allows the target placement to be visualized before the light is dispersed.

 The spectral extraction step in Spec2Pipeline also accesses positional header keywords to locate the target in the subarray.
 In case of WCS registration issues, the extraction aperture may not be placed in the optimal location.
 Therefore, verifying the placement of the target in the subarray, and performing a custom extraction manually to ensure the correct placement of the aperture, is recommended.